Wishing you knew more about Aboriginal culture? Search no more.

 - Drop of numbers of people in protective custody.

 Disadvantages of a ban

-After 10 years of various types of alcohol restrictions, from completely dry to restricted purchase, mayors from Queensland Aboriginal communities concluded that alcohol management plans were not working .
+After 10 years of various types of alcohol restrictions, from completely dry to restricted purchase, mayors from Queensland Aboriginal communities in 2010 concluded that alcohol management plans were not working .

 Plans fail for various reasons.

 - Health services have to deal with people having difficulties to detox.

 - Drug use can increase, especially of amphetamines .

 - Student school attendance drops significantly .

 - Violence and fighting increases.

 - Alcohol addicts embark on grog sprints, driving hundreds of kilometres to buy alcohol, increasing their accident risk .